 And with modern advanced filtering options, you can tell Google not to display certain ad types on your page.
-You can block ad type from displaying on your blog.
-There are lots you can now do with the ad serving to your pages.
+You can block ad types from displaying on your blog.
+You can now do lots with the ad serving to your pages.

-How blog ads make money with banners works is now different from the past decade.
-Publishers now have certain control over what pop-up on their blog.
+How to blog ads make money with banners works is now different from the past decade.
+Publishers now have a certain control level over what pop-up on their blogs.

-Yes, I do agree with that and that’s why there are lots of tools online to help you take care of things like page speed.
-Once you discover a certain ad is putting extra loads on your server, you can deactivate it and find alternatives.
+Yes, I agree with that, and that’s why there are many online tools to help you take care of things like page speed.
+Once you discover a particular ad is putting extra loads on your server, you can deactivate it and find alternatives.

-It is like saying WordPress plugins add extra loads on a blog loading time, so get rid of all plugins completely.
+It is like saying WordPress plugins add extra loads on a blog loading time, so completely get rid of all plugins.
 No. You’ll never do that.
-You can’t throw away a baby because the water is bad.
+You can’t throw away a baby because the water is terrible.

-You just have to find a way to speed up your blog page speed while maintaining the important needed plugins.
+You must find a way to speed up your blog page while maintaining the critically needed plugins.

-Come to think of it, one of Google’s ranking factor is page speed.
+Come to think of it, one of Google’s ranking factors is page speed.

-If ads code from Google Adsense is putting an extra load on your website page speed, then Google itself has killed is ads program.
+If ads code from Google Adsense puts an extra load on your website page speed, Google has killed its ads program.

-And since ads are served onto your website pages base on your content keywords, there is likely 95% chances that serving ads are relevant to your blog topics.
+And since ads are served onto your website pages based on your content keywords, there is likely a 95% chance that was serving ads are relevant to your blog topics.

 Let’s take this further.

-Facebook and Google, especially, make billions of dollars annually from ad serving.
+Facebook and Google make billions of dollars annually from ad serving.

 These ads are submitted by thousands of merchants across the globe.

-Do you really think Facebook and Google know all these merchants and can vouch for their credibility, service/product quality?
+Do you think Facebook and Google know all these merchants and can vouch for their credibility and service/product quality?

-The guidelines are there for advertisers to follow.
-What ad type is accepted and not accepted.
+Advertisers must follow guidelines regarding what ad type is accepted and not accepted.
 Once the advertiser ad copy meets the criteria, Google or Facebook’s reputation is not at risk.

-There are two types of bloggers and blogs, and I will explain both in detail below.
+There are two types of bloggers and blogs; I will explain both in detail below.

 The Experts blogs/bloggers and the Advertising Blogs/bloggers.

-Either way you choose to go is up to you to decide how you’re going to approach it and earn your living from it.
-But this how they work in practical terms.
+Either way you choose to go is up to you to decide how you will approach it and earn your living.
+But this is how they work in practical terms.

 The Blog Advertising Model.

 The Advertising Blogs model works pretty well.
-And by their nature, they are the default monetization method for every blogger during the early days of blogging, and as at when getting Google AdSense approval is easier.
+And by their nature, they are the default monetization method for every blogger during the early days of blogging, and getting Google AdSense approval is more effortless.

-The success of this type of blog heavily dependent on both the volume of content publishing and traffic.
+This type of blog’s success heavily depends on the volume of content publishing and traffic.
 The quality of content is not of more significant importance than that of the traffic.

-The quality of your traffic (traffic demographics) plays an important role in how much money you can earn from this type of blog.
-Example – cost-per-click on ads from US traffic is higher than that of traffic from Nigeria.
+The quality of your traffic (traffic demographics) plays an essential role in how much money you can earn from this type of blog.
+For example – the cost-per-click on ads from US traffic is higher than that of traffic from Nigeria.

 It is normal to publish 20 times per day on blogs like this.
 Most of the content is time-sensitive, between 500 – 1000 words count.

-The quicker you get the word out there, the better your chances of attracting the audience before your competitors beat you to it.
+The quicker you get the word out there, the better your chances of attracting the audience before your competitors beat you.

-Since most of the contents are time-sensitive, this puts less need for search engines optimization or waiting for Google to rank your web pages and send you organic traffic.
+Since most of the content is time-sensitive, this puts less need for search engine optimization or waiting for Google to rank your web pages and send you organic traffic.

-Hence, it lay more emphasis on content marketing through paid channels like Facebook ads, Taboola, Outbrain, Google Adwords, etc.
+Hence, it emphasized content marketing through paid channels like Facebook ads, Taboola, Outbrain, Google Adwords, etc.

 The Expert Blog Model.